We can print directly from most popular PC and Mac file formats, including:

 Important notes on the positioning of elements

-Please supply your artwork in CMYK and keep all important elements of your design at least 3mm away from the edge (we call this our "safe zone").
+Please keep all important elements of your design at least 3mm away from the edge of your document (we call this our "safe zone").

 Although we use state-of-the-art equipment, some movement is inherent within all printing processes; if important elements of your design are placed too close to the edge of the paper, not only will it look unprofessional, there's a chance they may get trimmed off.